FOSS Contributions

 - Example: terraform-provider-azuread#827 - Update group.md

-The second error kind is a bit more complex to solve.
-Usually, you can simply create an issue to alert about this piece of documentation with incorrect instructions and let the project maintainers take care of it.
+The second error kind is way more complex to solve.
+Usually you can simply create an issue to document this piece of documentation with incorrect instructions and let the project maintaners to take care of it.

 - Example: Saturn#349 - How To Start a Saturn Project